Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 30 minutes total

-Key move: Hassan ignored vanity metrics (social followers, website traffic, email open rates).
-Focused only on constraint signals that preceded actual business problems.
+Key move: Hassan ignored vanity metrics (social followers, website traffic, email open rates) and focused only on constraint signals that came before real business problems.

 Do this: